jasonqiu212/git-practice/README.md

 ```
 git push origin jason/new-joke

-# origin -> The remote repository you are pushing to.
+# origin -> Alias for remote repository you are pushing to.
 Already set up when you cloned.
 # jason/new-joke -> The branch you are pushing to

 # You can now view your new branch on GitHub!